clyall/FormEmailer/README.md

 | sDown | sD | transform all text to lowercase | "Name" > "name" |
 | sProper | sP | all first letters will be uppercase and other others lowercase | "mY NAmE" > "My Name" |
 ### Date Formatting
-The add-on uses a built-in utility to do the date formatting.
+The script uses a built-in utility to do the date formatting.
 For more acceptable formats, you can take a look [here](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)

 | Format | Result |
 | ------ | ------ |